Frankfurt: Distinctions

-Frankfurt is considered a global city (alpha world city) as listed by the GaWC group's 2012 inventory.
+Frankfurt is considered a global city as listed by the GaWC group's 2012 inventory.
 Among global cities it was ranked tenth by the Global Power City Index 2011 and 11th by the Global City Competitiveness Index 2012.
 Among financial hubs, the city was ranked eighth by the International Financial Centers Development Index 2013 and ninth in the 2013 Global Financial Centres Index.